-The Department of Environment, Water and Natural Resources is working on a research project that seeks to better understand and improve the experience that visitors have in and around the state’s parks, marine parks and reserves.
+In April 2017 the Department of Environment, Water and Natural Resources began a research project that seeks to better understand and improve the experience that visitors have in and around the state’s parks, marine parks and reserves.

-In April and May 2017 the department held a series of workshops with park users including tourists, recreational visitors, educational visitors, commercial tour operators and volunteers.
+The department held a series of workshops and interviews with more than 100 park users including tourists, recreational visitors, educational visitors, commercial tour operators and volunteers.

 The workshops used a design thinking methodology – an innovative, evidence-based, visitor-centric approach to solving problems.

 Each workshop included between eight and 24 visitors.
-Through the workshops we explored visitors’ goals, needs, barriers and ideal scenarios when visiting parks.
-Then we mapped the journey that visitors take through their parks experience.
+Through the workshops visitors’ goals, needs, barriers and ideal scenarios when visiting parks were explored.
+Then the journey that visitors take through their parks experience was mapped.

 The workshops were collaborative, contained some creative elements and led to robust discussion.